 What Does Regenerative Agriculture Mean?

-Regenerative agriculture incorporates farming principles that seek to improve productivity and enhance biodiversity by reducing the carbon footprint.
+Regenerative agriculture incorporates farming practices like zero carbon farms that seek to improve productivity and enhance biodiversity by reducing the carbon footprint.
 The fundamental principles include reducing soil disturbance, covering soil surface through vegetation cover, incorporating diverse crops and living roots in the soil, and grazing livestock.
 These practices remove carbon present in the atmosphere and return it to the ground, thus converting the croplands into a ‘carbon sink.’

 Regenerative Agriculture Practices that Sequester Carbon